Agios Fellowships

 • Collaborate with key team members and functions who are part of clinical trial working groups at Agios, such as Clinical Operations, Regulatory Affairs, Data Management, and Safety for assigned trial(s).

-• Become familiar with clinical trials being run at Agios (Phase 1-3, Adult and Pediatric, and clinical pharmacology).
+• Become familiar with clinical trials being run at Agios (Phase 1-3, Adult and Pediatric, and clinical pharmacology) and participate in the review and analysis of study data.

 • Independently review contracts, study documents, clinical data and protocol deviations for assigned trial(s).